nicklockwood/ShapeScript/docs/ios/blocks.md

 }
 ```

 In the original code, we defined a new block symbol that creates a star-shaped path.
-In the code above we've defined a symbol whose value is a star-shaped path.
+In the code above we've defined a constant whose value is a star-shaped path.
 The former code is evaluated at the point when it is *called*, whereas the latter code is evaluated at the point when it is *defined*.

-The end-result is the same in this case, so it may seem like the distinction doesn't matter, but the advantage of the former approach is that we can add *options* to vary the behavior of the code when it is called.
+The end-result is the same in this case, so it may seem like the distinction doesn't matter, but the advantage of the former approach is that we can add *options* to vary the behavior of the code when it is called, or use commands like [rnd](commands.md#random-numbers) to generate a different shape each time the block is called.

+The disadvantage is that it's typically more expensive (time-consuming) to call a block to generate a new shape on each call vs just using a constant.

 ## Options

-To add an option to a block, you use the `option` command.
+To add configuration options to a block, you use the `option` command.
 This works in a similar way to the [define](symbols.md) command, but it allows the specified value to be overridden by the caller.

 The code below extends the `star` definition with options for the radius and number of points: